jessielesbian/PyLesDB-v2.1/readme.md

-# PyLesDB: The Python connector and optimistic functions library
+# LesbianDB v2.1 connector and optimistic functions library for Python

 ## Requirement
 ### Websockets library (```pip install websockets``` will install it)